Did you know that worn teeth, chipped teeth, or broken teeth can be an indication of an underlying functional problem?

 Chronically Broken Teeth

 If you have broken teeth or teeth that break over and over, even after treatment from a dentist, you may have an underlying functional problem that needs to be addressed.
 Many times, broken teeth are caused by functional problems in the temporomandibular joints, or TMJ.
 It is possible to experience no other signs or symptoms of TMJ dysfunction aside from the worn or broken teeth.

 Ideally, all of your teeth should make contact at the same time and with the same force as you bite or chew.
 In cases of TMJ dysfunction, improper alignment of the jaw joints or teeth cause teeth to make contact out of alignment with others, causing premature wear and broken teeth.
 If your broken tooth is too severe to fix, we may recommend getting a dental implant procedure to replace the tooth.

 Chipped Tooth Repair

 If you have a single chipped tooth or cracked tooth caused by an injury or accident, we offer several quick treatment options.
 Our goal is to repair your chipped or cracked tooth as quickly as possible with the least amount of dentistry.
-It is very important to have your chipped tooth repaired.
+It is very important to have your chipped tooth repaired as soon as possible to avoid further damage, or even losing the tooth.
 Bacteria or debris can enter this area and cause an infection that will require a root canal.

 A chipped tooth repair may include composite tooth bonding where a dental resin is applied to the tooth and sculpted into place for a seamless repair.
 For teeth that have more significant damage, Dr. Lazer may use porcelain veneers or dental crowns to repair the tooth for a natural look and feel.
-Dr. Lazer is one of a handful of dentists in Baltimore to integrate CEREC technology into his dental office for same day restorations including dental crowns.
+Dr. Lazer is one of a handful of dentists in Baltimore to integrate CEREC technology into his dental office for same-day dental restorations.

 Schedule A Consultation